-Amplified telephones are designed for people with hearing loss but many have added features that are helpful for manual dexterity issues and poor vision.
+Amplified phones are designed for people who are hard of hearing, but many have added features that are helpful for manual dexterity issues and poor vision.

-To assist with poor vision there a phones with combinations of big buttons, larger sized numbers, screen contrast and bright light visual ring indicator.
+Poor Vision: to assist with poor vision there are phones with combinations of big buttons, larger sized numbers, screen contrast and bright light visual ring indicator.